cosmin-novac/aidemocracy/readme.md

 ### Credits and Rounds

 The number of available political credits and the current round are displayed alongside the buttons.
 The credits represent your resources for adding and deleting policies, while the round indicates your progress in the game.

-## Acknowledgments

-AI Democracy was developed by Cosmin Novac.
-We would like to express our gratitude to OpenAI for providing the powerful GPT-4 model that made this project possible.

 ## License